 If you meet the criteria for volunteering at St. Joseph’s Hospital please consider applying online or stopping by for an application packet.

 This is a comprehensive list of volunteer opportunities.
 Some service areas may not have vacancies at the time an application is submitted.
 Volunteers may be asked to assist in other areas until openings arise in the area of their choice.
-All service areas require the ability to volunteer independently and many require volunteers to be on their fee for extended periods of time.
+All service areas require the ability to volunteer independently and many require volunteers to be on their feet for extended periods of time.

 - Advisory Council: Meets monthly, provides input regarding volunteer program.